microsoft/ConversationLearner-Samples/documentation/quickstart.md

 5. Log in using your Microsoft Account (such as @outlook.com, @msn.com, @hotmail.com, or @microsoft.com)

-You're now using the Conversation Learner, and can create and teach a model.
+You are now using the Conversation Learner, and can create and teach a model.

 ## Tutorials, demos, and switching between bots